void

 laudova1.png

-Laudová was very well spoken compared to pubkeeper Palivec and along with Doctor Guth and Olga Fastrová named as masturbators of false culture, one of the people trying to make Czechoslovakia into a huge banquet hall with parquet floor where people would come in tails and gloves.
-Proper language would always be used, and salon manners would be exercised.
+Laudová was very well spoken compared to pubkeeper Palivec and, along with Doctor Guth and Olga Fastrová, was named as a masturbator of false culture—one of the people trying to turn Czechoslovakia into a huge banquet hall with parquet flooring, where people would arrive in tails and gloves.
+Proper language would always be used, and salon manners would be observed.

 Background

-Laudová was a well known Czech actress, and periodically active as a journalist.
-She performed at Národní divadlo from 1899 to 1915 when she had to quit after an accident.
+Laudová was a well-known Czech actress, and periodically active as a journalist.
+She performed at Národní divadlo from 1899 to 1915, when she had to retire after an accident.
 During her acting career she also performed abroad, notably in Serbia and Russia.

-After her en-forced retirement she became a teacher at the State Music Conservatory in Prague and resumed her writing.
-For the most part she wrote educational prose, including giving advice on how to behave in society.
+After her forced retirement, she became a teacher at the State Music Conservatory in Prague and resumed her writing.
+For the most part, she wrote educational prose, including advice on how to behave in society.
 This is surely what Hašek refers to in the afterword to Part One of The Good Soldier Švejk.

-She was married to the journalist and politician Ignát Hořica (1859-1902) and therefore also used the name Laudová-Hořicová but as an actress she used her family name.
+She was married to the journalist and politician Ignát Hořica (1859-1902) and therefore also used the name Laudová-Hořicová, but as an actress she continued to use her family name.

 Quote(s) from the novel